phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I am (soon to be) Science Manager at Deutsche Forschungsgemeinschaft e.V.
-(DFG) and Political Scientist.
+I am (soon to be) a Science Manager at German Research Foundation (DFG) focusing on e-research technologies and the Digital Turn in Science and Research.

-My will focus on the promotion of Digital Expertise in the sciences and Open Science in general.

-My research interests are:
+As a Political Scientist my research interests are:

 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication